This post has affiliate links, thanks for supporting my site!

 DIY Mandalorian Signet Flags

 The main DIY I did for this party was the flags I made out of old curtains.
-If you want to see the video with the different steps of how I made these, check out this Instagram Post. (and give me a follow while you’re over there!).
+If you want to see the video with the different steps of how I made these, check out this Instagram Post.
 But I’ll walk you through it here:

 - I started with some old curtains I had been hoarding.
-But you could check thrift stores or even home improvement stores for paint drop cloths.
+But you could check thrift stores or even home improvement stores for paint drop cloths or sheets.

 - I cut the curtains long ways to make 2 strips out of each curtain